letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

 </center>

 One consideration when using LightGBM is that although leaf-wise is very effective, for smaller datasets, trees built with leaf-wise tend to overfit quickly.
 Therefore, LightGBM provides a hyperparameter `max_depth` to limit this.
 However, Microsoft recommends using LightGBM on sufficiently large datasets, which is the case for the EEG dataset in this problem.

+#### 4.1.4.4.
+Why Boosting should be used for EEG Datasets

+- **Handling Imbalanced Data**: Boosting helps improve accuracy in EEG datasets, which often have imbalanced class distributions, by focusing on difficult-to-classify samples.

+- **Improved Prediction Performance**: Boosting combines weak models to create a strong one, enhancing accuracy in detecting complex patterns and noise in EEG data.

+- **Feature Importance**: Boosting provides insights into feature importance, helping reduce data dimensionality and optimize the model.

+- **Overfitting Control**: Boosting has mechanisms to prevent overfitting, which is crucial when dealing with noisy EEG data.

+- **High Flexibility**: Suitable for both binary and multi-class classification tasks in EEG applications.

+- **Handling Non-linear Relationships**: EEG data often involves non-linear patterns, and boosting can capture these complex relationships.

+- **Noise Resilience**: Boosting helps make the model more robust to noise from factors like eye movement, muscle artifacts, or external interference.

 ### Feature Selection and Training Models